madanparthiban13/Credit-Card-Transactions-Fraud-Detection/README.md

 This project demonstrates the use of structured query language (SQL) for identifying potentially fraudulent credit card transactions.
 The dataset consists of 50,000 synthetic transactions that include cardholder information, merchant details, transaction metadata, and basic fraud indicators.

-The goal of this project is to simulate fraud detection techniques commonly used in financial institutions and payment systems, using SQL alone—no machine learning required.
+The goal of this project is to simulate fraud detection techniques commonly used in financial institutions and payment systems, using SQL alone.

 ## Project Files